thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 07 September 2022
+### Daily Rundown on Thursday, 08 September 2022

-- The average temperature today is 18.52˚C;
+- The average temperature today is 16.87˚C;
-- With highs of 19.89˚C and lows of 13.58˚C.
+- With highs of 18.86˚C and lows of 12.86˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->